FreedomBen/digall/README.md

 # digall

-You have a few different options for how you can run it
+You have a few different options for how you can run it.
+The "script" version (Option 1) is a little more complete.
+It has a help message (`-h|--help`) and supports a `-s|--show` argument that will print out the dig command that it's using, which is useful for learning.

 ## Option 1:  Install as a script